Nitya131003/PDF_TO_JSON-ASSIGNMENT/README.md

 4. **Extract paragraphs** and associate them with the current section/sub-section.
 5. **Extract tables**:
    - Preferably using Camelot (stream/lattice)
    - Fallback to pdfplumber if Camelot fails
+   - Each table includes `"table_data"` and `"description": None`
+6. **Extract images**:
+   - Heuristically classify as chart (if OCR detects text or image occupies significant page area) or regular image.
-6. **Extract images** and optionally run OCR for charts using `pytesseract`.
+   - Optional OCR for charts using pytesseract.
 7. **Assemble the extracted content into a structured JSON** with the format:

 ```json